skcript/alchy/README.md

 4. Run `gem install ./alchemy-0.0.1.gem`

 ### How to play
-To show your elements, type in
+To show your elements,
 ```
 alchemy show
 ```

-To combine two elements, type in
+To combine two elements,
 ```
 alchemy combine air air
 ```